FAQ

 Lavender hydrosol is a floral water containing about 8% essential oil.
 It is created naturally during steam distillation.
 During this process, the steam carrying the essential lavender oil condensates and after the oil is separated, a small amount of liquid remains.
 This is Lavender Hydrosol.
 Lavender hydrosol is one of our best sellers.
 It has the same PH as our skin.
 Many use it for: healing cuts, scrapes, burns, and itchy skin.
 It can be used as a household cleaner, bug repellent, facial toner, jewelry cleaner and more.
 An antibacterial, antimicrobial, antiseptic, and anti-inflammatory miracle product – some say.

 Lavender Hill Farm is the perfect spot for your next big or small event!
-Visit the Wedding & Events tab on our website for more information or email our events team at events@lavenderhillfarm.com.
-Some examples of events we have hosted are Weddings, brunches, rehearsal dinners, ceremonies, bridal showers, baby showers, product launches, club meetings, birthday parties, sweet 16’s, homecoming dances, corporate events, recitals, family reunions, vow renewals, craft groups, bachelorette parties, and so much more!
+Visit the Wedding & Events tab on our website for more information.
+Some examples of events we have hosted are Weddings, rehearsal dinners, bridal showers, engagement parties, ceremonies, baby showers, birthdays, brunches, holiday parties, gatherings, product launches, club meetings, sweet 16’s, homecoming dances, corporate events, recitals, family reunions, vow renewals, craft groups, bachelorette parties, private group experiences, and so much more!
+Connect with us HERE!

 YES!
 The Series at Lavender Hill Farm is a live music concert series held in our beautifully renovated, multi-use barn starring some of the best talent from across the United States and beyond.
 The bands are carefully selected to uniquely represent a wide array of music styles and bring an unexpected variety to Northern Michigan.
 Guests arrive early and enjoy picnicking with friends on our lawn overlooking fields of lavender.
 Our venue, built-in 1920, has been skillfully adapted with historical theater seating, lighting, sound and stage.
 We hope that you enjoy your time on our farm and welcome you to make The Series at Lavender Hill Farm a summer tradition.
 Local Ground Musicians perform for ticketed guests before our Series performances as well as during select farm events such as our Lavender Fest Fridays.